vercel/next.js/errors/middleware-upgrade-guide.md

 Currently, Middleware estimates whether you are serving an asset of a Page based on the Next.js routes manifest (internal configuration).
 This value is surfaced through `request.page`.

-To make this more accurate, we are recommending to use the web standard `URLPattern` API.
+To make page and asset matching more accurate, we are now using the web standard `URLPattern` API.

 ### How to upgrade